top of page

 “Stolen Focus: Why You Can’t Pay Attention” by Johann Hari @johann.hari

-Book #16 of 2022 //
+Book #16 of 2022 // Grade: A

 Life is fast.
 Facebook and IG want your attention.
 Advertisers want your eyes.
 Amazon wants to know what you want before you know what you want.
 Alexa is always listening.
 It all can be so damn difficult to just be present and relax.
 I often feel the need to move and grow and achieve and succeed and …. and this is coming from a guy who reads all the time, tries to take breaks, focuses on mental health, and I still am fighting back against a society that wants nothing more from me than to consumer more.
 Consume products and content and sell my peace for a new set of clothing or shoes or car.
 It can be exhausting.
 One of the things I really loved about this book, was its talk about “CRUEL OPTIMISM” in the way we expect individuals to be able to fight back against a massive societal and cultural enemy. “…the phones we have, and the programs that run on them, were deliberately designed by the smartest people in the world to maximally grab and maximally hold our attention.”
 The first step in being able to combat the enemy is knowing that the enemy is real, and it exists.
 I highly recommend this book for parents, as well as anyone struggling with focus on the regular.”